yz2483/Neighborhood-Map/README.md

 You can see sorted places based on their ranking.
 The photo of the place, name of the place,ranking, place catergory and address are in each place view of the list

+The list of view is not displayed on small devices for better user experience.

 Small Info window shows up when click on a mark/the photo or the name of the place in list view.

 The contact phone number, the status of the place, photo of the place and special offer of place if it's available display in smaill Info window.